-Students who desire on-campus employment should contact the Career Networks office, located in the Administration Building on the ground floor (01), within the Advancement offices or check the online job bank at https://staging.goshen.edu/jobs/.
+Students who desire on-campus employment should contact the Career Networks office, located in the Administration Building on the ground floor (01), within the Advancement offices or check the online job bank.

 Food services

 Food services catered by AVI Fresh are available in Westlawn dining hall and at the Leafraker snack shop in the Union building.
 All students living on campus are required to purchase a meal plan.
 A variety of options are available and are detailed on web pages under the Campus Life heading.
 Java Junction is a popular student-operated coffee bar located in the Connector between Kratz, Miller and Yoder residence halls.